willkg/blog/posts/mozilla/socorro_migration_2018.rst

 Why'd it take a year and a half?
 ================================

-It took a year and a half because there was a lot that needed to be figured out, a lot to change, and you just can't rush baking a cake.
+It took a year and a half because there was a lot that needed to be figured out, a lot to change, and you can't rush baking a cake.
 Also, the team changed over that time as people rolled on and off the project.

 What's involved in baking this cake?
 A lot of steps.

-We split out the Socorro collector as a separate project.
-The collector is the part of the crash ingestion pipeline that accepts incoming crash reports and saves the crash data.
+**We split out the Socorro collector as a separate project.** The collector is the part of the crash ingestion pipeline that accepts incoming crash reports and saves the crash data.
 As such, it has a different uptime requirement than the rest of the system.
 Splitting it out into a separate project with its own deploy pipeline made this project a lot easier and a lot less risky.
 (See :doc:`Antenna: post-mortem and project wrap-up <antenna_project_wrapup>`)

-Socorro was both Mozilla's crash-ingestion pipeline as well as an Open Source project for building crash-ingestion pipelines for other people to use.
+**We stopped supporting Socorro for non-Mozilla users allowing us to remove swaths of code we didn't use.** "Socorro" was both Mozilla's crash-ingestion pipeline as well as an Open Source project for building crash-ingestion pipelines for other people to use.
 In order to maintain backwards compatibility, we had been piling on new features, generic implementations of APIs, backwards-compatible shims, HTTP url redirects, and other similar things almost monotonically for years.

 I never met anyone else who ran Socorro, nor did I figure out how to find out who they were and interact with them.
 As far as I could tell, we were drowning